 Anaerobic Digestion UK Capacity Enough to Power 1 Million Homes – Future Doubts Continue

-While researching for this post I was struck by an article published at the start of July 2017 by the Anaerobic Digestion & Bioresources Association, which echoed these views so closely, that I have duplicated it in full here.
-[If anyone at ADBA considers this use to be a copyright infringement, let me know – but the message seems so important that I hope they will support this use of their material.]
+While researching for this post I was struck by an article published at the start of July 2017 by the Anaerobic Digestion & Bioresources Association.
+I found that it echoes these views so closely, that I have duplicated it in full here.

 AD now powers over a million homes – new report

 A new report shows that anaerobic digestion (AD) plants across the UK now have enough capacity to power over a million homes with this renewable energy fuel.